Best breakfasts to keep you full and firing on all cylinders until lunchtime

 “I’m obsessed with these, you can make some for you, some for your kids.
 We love using So Good Oat Milk No Added Sugar as it’s high in calcium and a source of vitamin D, B2 and B12,” said Leah.

 The pancake recipe uses berries and mashed banana for sweetness, gut-loving fibre as well extra vitamins and antioxidants.

-Tip: Leah plates them up as the perfect toddler finger food for her daughter Gigi by slicing the pancakes in strips, topping the strips with oat-based yoghurt and mashing a few berries on the aide.
+Tip: Leah plates them up as the perfect toddler finger food for her Gigi by slicing the pancakes in strips, topping the strips with oat-based yoghurt and mashing a few berries on the aide.

 For more nourishing breakfast ideas check out these 10 dietitian approved breakfasts.